Tinder murder accused Ethan Hunsaker pleads not guilty to killing Ashlyn Black

 - First-date horror: How a kiss landed a woman on a Tinder date in hospital - NZ Herald

-Attorney C. Markley Arrington didn't elaborate on the reasons for the evaluation during a virtual hearing held online, but authorities have said previously that Hunsaker had been diagnosed with an unspecified mental illness.
+Attorney C Markley Arrington didn't elaborate on the reasons for the evaluation during a virtual hearing held online, but authorities have said previously that Hunsaker had been diagnosed with an unspecified mental illness.

 Hunsaker is accused of killing 25-year-old Ashlyn Black in an unprovoked attack on May 24 after the two met on Tinder.

 They met for a few drinks at a bar before going to his apartment in Layton, authorities have said.
-He called 911 to report the slaying early Sunday morning and told police to shoot him, according to court documents.
-Hunsaker told police he choked and then stabbed her unprovoked as they cuddled, according to the document.
+He called 911 to report the slaying early on Sunday morning and told police to shoot him, according to court documents.
+Hunsaker told police he choked and then stabbed her, unprovoked, as they cuddled, according to the document.

 Police found Black lying on the floor, suffering from multiple stab wounds.
 Emergency workers tried to resuscitate her, but she was pronounced dead of her injuries at the scene.